Welcome to Personality Central

-They may enjoy subjects that deal with abstract theory like Mathematics or Astronomy (depending on how it is taught).
+They may enjoy subjects that deal with an abstract theory like Mathematics or Astronomy (depending on how it is taught).
 Because of their quickness in understanding, they may often lose interest quickly in a classroom where learning by rote is encouraged.

 If they have not been allowed to develop this function, they may find it difficult to communicate their complex ideas to others.

 Assuming an environment is supportive of their development, most INTPs would have developed Extraverted Intuition and Introverted Thinking by the time they’re above 20 years or so.